camstutz/vivado-workflow/doc/coding_guidelines.md

 * Use always relative paths!
 * The file name corresponds to the entity name within the file.
 * The file extension used for VHDL files is `.vhdl`
-* file containing packages get the suffix '\_pkg' to the file name
+* Files containing packages get the suffix '\_pkg' to the file name
 * Entities and architectures go into the same file.
 * All configurations of a design go into the same file.
-* For testbenches the suffix `\_tb` should be added to the file name.
+* For test benches the suffix `\_tb` should be added to the file name.

 ## Sources: